These are the corporations that have pulled out of Russia since its invasion of Ukraine

 "You basically have Russia becoming a commercial pariah," said economist Mary Lovely, a senior fellow at the Peterson Institute for International Economics in Washington.
 "Pretty much no company, no multinational, wants to be caught on the wrong side of U.S. and Western sanctions."

-Along with needing to comply with Western sanctions against Russia, companies are increasingly aware of the potential reputational risk of continuing with business as usual in the country, while some have cited their own corporate responsibility standards for pulling back.
-They're also expressing concern about the plight of Ukrainians as the the war takes a mounting toll on civilians and displaces more than 1.5 million people.
+Along with needing to comply with Western sanctions against Russia, companies are increasingly aware of the potential risks to their reputations by continuing with business as usual in the country, while some have cited their own corporate responsibility standards for pulling back.
+They're also expressing concern about the plight of Ukrainians as the war takes a mounting toll on civilians, with more than 2 million people having fled Ukraine since Russia's invasion of the country, according to the United Nations.

 Complicating companies' flight is an order from Moscow temporarily restricting foreign investors from selling Russian assets.
 Prime Minister Mikhail Mishustin said last week that it would help investors make "a considered decision" rather than succumb to the political pressure of sanctions.
 It's not clear how that measure may affect corporations' efforts to withdraw from Russia.